IanCesarSilvaNascimento/CSHARP-TESTE/README.md

             }
 ```
 ## Utilização
-Para utilizar a aplicação simplesmente use comando:
+Para utilizar a aplicação simplesmente use o comando dentro do diretório no terminal:

 ```bash
 dotnet run